-67 Eduardo Posada-Carbó, 'Language and Politics: On the Colombian "Establishment" (2007) 42(2) Latin American Research Review: 111, 125.
+&lt;sup>69 Eduardo Posada-Carbó, 'Language and Politics: On the Colombian "Establishment" (2007) 42(2) Latin American Research Review: 111, 125.

-68 (n 66) 120.
+&lt;sup>70 (n 66) 120

-69 See generally Harvey F Kline, Showing Teeth to the Dragons: State-Building by Colombian President Álvaro Uribe Vélez, 2002-2006 (University of Alabama Press 2009); Harvey F Kline, Fighting Monsters in the Abyss: The Second Administration of Colombian President Álvaro Uribe Vélez, 2006-2010 (The University of Alabama Press 2015).
+&lt;sup>71 See generally Harvey F Kline, Showing Teeth to the Dragons: State-Building by Colombian President Álvaro Uribe Vélez, 2002-2006 (University of Alabama Press 2009); Harvey F Kline, Fighting Monsters in the Abyss: The Second Administration of Colombian President Álvaro Uribe Vélez, 2006-2010 (The University of Alabama Press 2015).
 On re-election, see Manuel José Cepeda Espinosa and David E Landau, Colombian Constitutional Law: Leading Cases (Oxford University Press 2017) 130.

-70 John C Dugas, 'The Emergence of Neopopulism in Colombia?
+&lt;sup>72 John C Dugas, 'The Emergence of Neopopulism in Colombia?
 The Case of Álvaro Uribe' (2003), 24(6) Third World Quarterly, 1117.
 See also Jennifer S Holmes and Sheila Amin Gutiérrez de Piñeres, 'Party System Decline in Colombia: A Subnational Examination of Presidential and Senate Elections from 1994 to 2006' (2012) 8(2) Democracy and Security 175.

-71 Gregory J Lobo, 'Spectacular "Nationism" in Modern Colombia: Mediating Commitment to the Military Option' (2016) 10(3) Media, War and Conflict 261.
+&lt;sup>73 Gregory J Lobo, 'Spectacular "Nationism" in Modern Colombia: Mediating Commitment to the Military Option' (2016) 10(3) Media, War and Conflict 261.

-the Uribe administration pursued a series of aggressive military operations against the left-wing guerrillas, which were accompanied by a series of media operations that sought to justify the legitimacy and legality of state violence against these groups.
+so-called "Justice and Peace Process" enacted via Law 975 of 2005.
+At the same time, the Uribe administration pursued a series of aggressive military operations against the left-wing guerrillas, which were accompanied by a series of media operations that sought to justify the legitimacy and legality of state violence against these groups.
 Marketing and mass media were crucial parts of this strategy-the Uribe Administration and its allies actively deployed communication strategies to demobilize and demoralize the far-left guerrillas into entrepreneurs and consumers, while at the same glorifying counterinsurgent "freedom fighters."
-73

 While the creation of Las Voces by Hoyos predated this strategy by some years (1994), it only gained the salience it had in Colombian politics during the Uribe era (2002-2010).
 In this period, it became part of a broader constellation through which journalists and media operators adjusted to the expectations of the Uribe war-related vision of "democratic security."
 In the same vein, the Uribe government mobilized the notion of "terrorism" to brand the guerrilla groups as actors that were beyond the reach of the law-as such, placing them outside of the purview of the protections of the laws of war and international humanitarian law.
-In this aim, Uribe found a key ally in Hoyos-who had been writing about "terrorism" in Colombia and abroad since the late 1990s.
-Not in vain did Uribe explicitly cite the importance of this radio show in his 2012 memoirs-which
+To In this aim, Uribe found a key ally in Hoyos-who had

-Paramilitaries and the State in Colombia (1982-2007) (Peter Lang 2019).
+&lt;sup>74 Kai Ambos, The Colombian Peace Process and the Principle of Complementarity of the International Criminal Court: An Inductive, Situation-Based Approach (Springer 2010); Francisco Gutiérrez, Clientelistic Warfare Paramilitaries and the State in Colombia (1982-2007) (Peter Lang 2019).
 On the leniency of these measures towards the right-wing paras, see Daron Acemoglu, James A Robinson, and Rafael J Santos, 'The Monopoly of Violence: Evidence from Colombia' (2013) 11 Journal of the European Economic Association 5.
 See fn.
 3 at 7.

-73 Fattal (n 19).
+Fattal (n 19).